These frequently asked questions about the REALM project address information in the following categories:

 This is a possibility that can occur with the type of lab tests that Battelle is conducting, which is a cell-based assay.
 For each material studied, five samples are inoculated with the virus and examined at each time point.
 At levels below LOQ (the limit of quantitation), the Battelle researchers simply record a positive or negative to indicate either presence or lack of presence of virus, not the actual number of virus particles.
 This is a qualitative assessment based on observation through a microscope: the researchers look at each of the five samples and record whether they see any virus; the resulting number is an average across those five samples.
 When the infectious virus load starts at a very high level (i.e., up to 100,000 particles), the difference at the low end of 1 or none can be somewhat variable.

 The lab tests apply approximately 100,000 virulent virus particles, which for SARS-CoV-2, represents the highest achievable concentration using classical cell culture methods.
 Battelle researchers believe this amount simulates a realistic, or possibly worst-case, scenario (i.e., a highly infectious sneeze).
 The amount of virus needed to infect someone is not yet known; that amount could fall close to or below the LOQ (limit of quantitation) or well above it.
+Each variant of the virus adds additional differences in the viral load and infectability.
 Without that knowledge to draw conclusions from, the REALM Project is providing data that shows the rate of natural attenuation of the virus over time and how long before it becomes undetectable (< LOD).

 All virus recovered and measured by this test are viable infectious materials.
 The lab testing uses a cell-based assay method, so virus particles are recovered and quantified by their ability to infect cells.

-The completed test results and materials can be found here.
-The selection of which materials to test in subsequent rounds will be determined by several factors, including the emerging results from previous rounds of tests, the prevalence and usage of the materials, and their relative priority among plans for resuming operations and services in libraries, archives, and museums.
-There are at least 125 materials that have been identified.
+The list of materials tested and the results can be found here.
+The selection of materials was determined by several factors, including the emerging results from previous rounds of tests and in the published scientific literature, the prevalence and usage of the materials, and their relative priority among plans for resuming operations and services in libraries, archives, and museums.

 The “glossy pages” that were tested are the type of paper frequently found in a coffee table book or art book.
 This is a paper with a coated finish; therefore, it is less porous than an uncoated paper stock.